ronnoche/moneyger/README.md

 ## Moneyger

 Self-onboarding guide for new contributors.
 For deep product/architecture notes, see `.docs/overview.md`.
-For container setup details, see `.docs/mny-1_project-setup.md`.

 ### What is this?
 - Rails 8 monolith with Hotwire (Turbo + Stimulus)